 After the IC server software has been installed, select Interaction Message Store in the Mail Provider dialogs in IC Setup Assistant or post-installation in the Interaction Mail Administrator container.
-This section describes the procedure in Setup Assistant.
+Following is the procedure in Setup Assistant.

 To configure the Interaction Message Store Mail mail provider in Setup Assistant